Anirudh58/Anirudh58.github.io/_pages/home.md

 ## About

-<small> Currently contributing to Athelas, my work intersects the domains of software and healthcare, building smarter, efficient tools to help modern healthcare organizations, ultimately enriching patient care. </small>
+<small> Currently at [Athelas](https://www.athelas.com/), my work intersects the domains of software and healthcare, building smarter, efficient tools to help modern healthcare organizations, ultimately enriching patient care. </small>

-<small> I am a CS Graduate Student, specializing in Machine Learning at [Georgia Institute of Technology](https://www.gatech.edu/).
-I am also a Graduate Teaching Assistant here for Machine Learning (CS 7641).
-I have coupled my Masters program with a research project [Exploratory Video Analytics](https://evadb.readthedocs.io/en/stable/), advised by [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/), where we built a Visual Database Management System that enables easy and efficient querying over videos. </small>

-<small> With over 4 years of experience in ML Engineering roles at [Meta](https://meta.com), [Iron Mountain Insight](https://www.ironmountain.com/services/content-service-platform), and [Samsung Research Institute Bangalore](https://research.samsung.com/sri-b), I have gained strong knowledge in ML, Cloud, and Systems work.
-Proficient in Python with over 5 years of coding experience, I prioritize implementing best design practices while developing systems.
-I have worked across various domains in both industry and academia, including NLP, CV, and Recommendation systems.
-During these projects, I had the opportunity to design and develop end-to-end ML pipelines, from prototyping to deployment.
-In the upcoming years, I wish to collaborate with dynamic, fast-paced teams with good product ownership, working on high-impact solutions that bridge the gap between research and industry.
+<small> I earned my MS in Computer Science, with a specialization in ML, from [Georgia Tech](https://www.gatech.edu/) in 2023, where I also held teaching positions for the ML and DBMS courses.
+With over 4 years of experience in ML Engineering roles at [Meta](https://meta.com), [Iron Mountain Insight](https://www.ironmountain.com/services/content-service-platform), and [Samsung Research Institute Bangalore](https://research.samsung.com/sri-b), I have built strong foundations in ML, Cloud, and Systems work.
+Before that, I graduated from [NIT-Trichy](https://www.nitt.edu/) in 2018, where I received my B.Tech. in Computer Science and Engineering.
 </small>

-<small> Please head over to my [resume](/resume) or [work](/work) to know more about my experiences. </small>
+<small> Please head over to my [resume](/resume) to know more about my experiences, and feel free to ping me directly to get in touch! </small>

 <!-- <small> This summer I interned at [Meta](https://meta.com) in the Creation ML team, where I had the opportunity to work end-to-end on ML pipelines, building and training large scale models for Music Recommendation used across Facebook for Stories and Reels.
 Prior to starting my Masters, I have worked in Machine Learning roles at [Iron Mountain Insight](https://www.ironmountain.com/services/content-service-platform) and [Samsung Research Institute Bangalore](https://research.samsung.com/sri-b).
 I graduated from [NIT-Trichy](https://www.nitt.edu/home/academics/departments/cse/) in 2018, where I received my B.Tech. in Computer Science and Engineering.
 Please head over to my [resume](/resume) or [work](/work) to know more about my experiences. </small> -->
 <!--